SAP-archive/byd-assistant/README.md

 * Install and configure the [Cloud Foundry Command Line Interface (CLI)](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/75125ef1e60e490e91eb58fe48c0f9e7.html#loio4ef907afb1254e8286882a2bdef0edf4) on your machine.

 ## Installation
-### STEP2: ByD OData API
+### STEP 1: ByD OData API
 * Import the all the available [models](models/) in the [SAP Businesss ByDesign Odata Services](https://www.youtube.com/watch?v=z6mF_1hFths)
-* Activate the models and take node of the **service URL**
+* Activate the models and take note of the **service URL**

 ### STEP 2: Deployment of the ByD Assistant Backend in the SAP Cloud Platform
 * Clone/Download this repository
 * Update the application name in the [manifest.yml](manifest.yml)
-* From the root directory, using the [Cloud Foundry CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) push your app to the SAP CP Cloud Foundry
+* From the root directory, using the [Cloud Foundry CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html), push your app to the SAP CP Cloud Foundry
 ```sh
 $ cf push
 ```